Running Across Nodes

 To override this default behavior and execute a Dragon program on the same node as your shell,

-The Dragon service runtime assumes all nodes in an allocation are to be used unless the --node-count
+The Dragon runtime assumes all nodes in an allocation are to be used unless the --nodes option is specified.

 This limits the user program to executing on a smaller subset of nodes, potentially useful for execution of scaling